Welcome to today's edition of the Rush 24-7 podcast.

 They're hiring illegals now.

-He was doing amnesty gags at that uh pitiful uh leaden pardoning of the Thanksgiving Turkey routine they do at the White House uh every year.
+He was doing amnesty gags at that pitiful lead and pardoning of the Thanksgiving turkey routine they do at the White House every year.

 Quote, some will call this amnesty, he joked.

-One of those twelve-year-old teleprompter writers wrote him some amnesty shtick.
+One of those 12-year-old teleprompter writers wrote him some amnesty shtick.

-He granted the Turkeys amnesty uh so they no longer have to had to face the threat of being deported to your dining room table.
+He granted the turkeys amnesty so they no longer had to face the threat of being deported to your dining room table.

 Ha ha, whatever.

-Um by the way, uh if you now that you've enjoyed your turkey, did you know the Turkey, uh, like everything else these days, originally came from Mexico.
+By the way, now that you've enjoyed your turkey, did you know the turkey, like everything else these days, originally came from Mexico?

-In in continental Europe, uh they think the turkey came from India.
+In continental Europe, they think the turkey came from India.

-That's why in uh French, Turkey is called Dan, which means uh uh dan means of de and India, from India.
+That's why in French, turkey is called dand, which means dand means of de and India, from India.

-It means the tur the bird is it's a bird from India.
+It means the bird is a bird from India.

-But in in English, the turkey was named after Turkey, uh, because it was a similar to a pre-existing bird that had been introduced from Turkey but originally came from Guinea, uh and uh that was uh subsequently renamed the Guinea fowl, which was thought to be less confusing uh to people looking for something for for dinner than renaming the brand new turkey bird, the Mexico bird.
+And that was subsequently renamed the guinea fowl, which was thought to be less confusing to people looking for something for dinner than renaming the brand new turkey bird, the Mexico bird.

 But that's what it ought to be called.

-It ought just as the guinea fowl came from Guinea, uh the turkey really ought to be called the Mexico fowl.
+Just as the guinea fowl came from Guinea, the turkey really ought to be called the Mexico fowl.

-Um the turkey is from Mexico, so it just goes to show that hardworking Mexicans living in the shadows have been part of the American story since the very beginning, since the very first Thanksgiving at Plymouth Plantation all those years ago, uh, when some Hillary Rodham Clinton of the day doing a three hundred thousand GROT speech at a Thanksgiving fundraiser, thank the hard working Mexicans who've been serving us tonight or or been served up to us tonight.
+So it just goes to show that hard-working Mexicans living in the shadows have been part of the American story since the very beginning, since the very first Thanksgiving at Plymouth Plantation all those years ago, when some Hillary Rodham Clinton of the day doing a 300,000 groat speech at a Thanksgiving fundraiser thanked the hardworking Mexicans who've been serving us tonight or been served up to us tonight.

 Whatever, whatever.